 Also in 1961, Bishop Bonner became the pastor of the three thousand member mother church, the Greater Refuge Temple in Harlem, New York City.
 William L Bonner became the third presider in 1973 and reign to 1995.
 He is now the Chief Apostle.
 Apostle Bonner currently pastors churches in Detroit, Michigan, New York City, Washington, D.C., Jackson, Mississippi, and Columbia, South Carolina.
 Under his administration, the assembly has grown from 155 churches in 1961 to over 500 churches and missions throughout the world.

 Apostle Gentle I. Groover became the 4th presider and reign from 1995 to 2001.
 Apostle James I. Clark was the 5th presider and reign from 2001 to 2007.
-Apostle Matthew Norwood reign from 2007 to 2013 and the current presider is Apostle Robert L. Sanders, Sr..
+Apostle Matthew Norwood reign from 2007 to 2013, Apostle Robert L. Sanders, Sr.. reign from 2013 to 2016 and the current presider is Apostle James I. Clark.